Mu Python template

 error(title, status=400, **kwargs)

-Returns a JSONAPI compliant error Response object with the given status code (default: 400). kwargs
+Returns a JSONAPI compliant error Response object with the given status code (default: 400). kwargs can be any other keys supported by JSONAPI error objects.

 query(query)